-This document does not go into detail on how to structure or write PHP code for a wizard.
+This document does not go into great detail on how to structure or write PHP code for a wizard.
 A sample wizard has been created that can be used in conjunction with this document and used as the basis of a new wizard.

-You can download the example wizard code using the following link:
+You can download the example wizard code using the following link: https://assets.nagios.com/downloads/nagiosxi/wizards/wizarddemo.zip

-https://assets.nagios.com/downloads/nagiosxi/wizards/wizarddemo.zip

 Upload it via Admin > System Extensions > Manage Config Wizards.
 After uploading:

-- You will see it in the list of wizards called Weather Alerts. - The wizard will be extracted and placed into the location /usr/local/nagiosxi/html/includes/configwizards/ in its own directory and explained in the following section.
+- You will see it in the list of wizards called Weather Alerts. - The wizard will be extracted and placed into the location

+/usr/local/nagiosxi/html/includes/configwizards/ in it's own directory (explained in the next section)